 #4.
 Look beyond workforce management

-Workforce management is absolutely essential for increasing construction efficiency.
+Workforce planning and management is absolutely essential for increasing construction efficiency.
 Of course, it’s not the only thing that matters, though.

 Procurement and supply-chain management are two additional areas in which consultants have identified a need for progress.
 For many companies, the COVID-19 pandemic has been a particularly stark reminder of how important it is to develop risk management procedures, improve relationships with suppliers, and identify outsourcing opportunities.